asharris/ParallelsBackup/README.md

 7. The tarball is compressed using the utility specified in the .ini file
 8. _SCP_ is used to copy the compressed tarball to the destination, or destinations.
 If more than one destination is specified, the scp copies are run concurrently

+**N.B.** By using tar on the suspended VM without compression is very much faster than creating a tarball with compression.
+This is done to minimise the amount of time a VM is held in the suspended state.

 ## The configuration file
 The configuration file can be one of:
 * ~/.backupParallels.ini